silkycove/VolumeControlApp/README.md

 # Simple Volume Controller for Android

 A straightforward Android application designed to provide users with quick and easy control over various system volume streams directly from a single interface.
+The user interface is currently available in Japanese only.

 ## Overview